SafeG3Ar/gid-planner/README.md

 Alyssandra:
 - Assist with implementing dashboard functionality with Anna
-- Assist Glen with mongoDB Atlas
 - Manage Collections
 - More Default Data: Tasks, User Profiles, etc.

 Glen:
-- convert database to MongoDB atlas
 - Assist with implementing Calender API and lists if needed
 - Assist with implementing Task Form if needed
 - Managing collections